Murder House (video game): Plot

 With the Easter Ripper locking the house, Emma is forced to participate in the egg hunt while evading the Ripper.
 Upon collecting all four eggs, she escapes through an unlocked exit that leads to the nearby greenhouse, where she is confronted by the Ripper.
 The Easter Ripper reveals himself to be Tom, who had been the killer the whole time.
 His brother Anthony took the fall for his crimes, so Tom tried to live a clean life but later succumbed to his murderous tendencies once again.
 He decided to kill the news crew as revenge for smearing Anthony's name.
-Emma manages to retrieve a shotgun and wound Tom; an earthquake occurs and Tom's victims buried in the greenhouse are resurrected as zombies and feast on him.
-Emma escapes the carnage as a bright light shines from inside the greenhouse.
+Emma manages to retrieve a shotgun and wound Tom; an earthquake occurs and Tom's victims buried in the greenhouse are resurrected, showing rabies-like symptoms.
+They swarm and devour Tom within seconds.
+As Emma flees, an abnormal light emits from the greenhouse.

 In the "uncut" ending, the story is revealed to be a horror movie that has concluded filming.
 The crew and Emma's actor, Sarah, are displeased with the film, particularly the ending.
 The film's director notes that the Ripper's actor, Nick, skipped town before they wrapped filming, leading for Tom's actor Devante to take over.
 Sarah and Gary's actor Dan mention that the house is rumored to have been the site of real child killings.
 A crew member shares that Nick had been acting strange during filming, while Sarah observes that one Ripper costume is missing.
-Sarah decides to skip the film's wrap party and go home early, but as she leaves the house in her car, a man inside a bloodied Easter Ripper costume hides in her trunk.
+Sarah decides to skip the film's wrap party and go home early, but as she leaves the house in her car, a man inside a bloodied Easter Ripper costume is hidden in her trunk.

 Gameplay

 The game features tank controls to move the player character and uses fixed camera angles by default, although there is also an option to play in first-person.
 As they explore the game, players can find items which can progress the plot such as keys and weapons, as well as pencils which are used to save the game.
 They can also travel between rooms through doors that open in a cutscene amidst a black background, similarly to doors in Resident Evil.
-According to Kotaku, the visuals of the game are "purposefully dated" as well as "dark and fuzzy"; players are also given the option of applying filters to the graphics.
+According to Kotaku, the visuals of the game are "purposefully dated" as well as "dark and fuzzy"; players are also given the option of applying filters to the graphics...